seed-run/homepage/_docs/manually-deploying.md

 ![Select service dropdown](/assets/docs/manually-deploying/select-service-down.png)

-Just as above, you'll be asked to select a branch.
+Just as above, you'll be asked to confirm the branch or to select one.

 ![Hit service trigger deploy](/assets/docs/manually-deploying/hit-service-trigger-deploy.png)